 Blackboard Collaborate Web Conferencing - Getting Started

-affiliates for online meetings and sessions.
-(There are more details in the Blackboard Collaborate - Product Overview
+Blackboard Collaborate web conferencing can be used by instructors, students, researchers, administrators and other UW employees and affiliates for online meetings and sessions.
+A more detailed overview can be found in the Blackboard Collaborate - Product Overview document.

 These are the two primary Blackboard Collaborate roles:

 - Moderator – The person conducting a session is a moderator - for example, an instructor.
 Moderators have access to all Blackboard Collaborate interface features, including the ability to grant moderator status to participants.

 - Participant – Participants attend web conference sessions and have access to many of the interface features.
 Students may access by clicking on a URL link from an email invitation or from within Canvas.
 Participants may be students or any other type of UW employee or affiliate.

 Blackboard has a wealth of knowledge and information on their website, and we have also created documentation for web conferencing.
 These resources have been pulled together into handy collections to help you locate the most relevant information.

 If you are new to Blackboard Collaborate, you should look at the following: